Reloaded-Project/Reloaded-III/docs/Loader/Core-Architecture.md

 #### Regular Mods (Layer 3)

-!!! info

-    These are well, just regular mods.
+!!! info "These are well, just regular mods."

 They'll usually set a dependency on a layer 2 mod; and either just carry around game assets to replace in game folder; or their own custom code.

 ## Lower Level Views

-!!! tip

-    Shows how the overall system is composed using the sample of mods provided above.
+!!! tip "Shows how the overall system is composed using the sample of mods provided above."

 ### From Perspective of Layer 0 (Backend) Mod